boolean-uk/csharp-api-challenge/README.md

 ## Core Criteria

-Ideally your solution should contain 3 projects:
+Ideally your solution should be well commented and contain 3 projects:

 - classlib project containing the engine for the dishwasher
+- webapi project that references and integrates with the engine
 - nunit project to test the dishwasher engine
-- webapi project that integrates with the engine

 Include the following: